blankworker1/BYOB/guide.md

 # BYOB Guidebook

 Welcome to the **BYOB Guidebook**.
-This manual guides you through using the Wall ID Generator, Posters, and safety tips.
+This manual guides you through using the WORDWALL Poster Generator, Personal Preparedness, and safety tips.

 Use the table of contents to jump to any section.

 ---